Edith Hannam: Family life

 Edith Margaret Boucher was born in Bristol, Gloucestershire, on 28 November 1878, the daughter of John and Julia Boucher; her father was a pharmaceutical chemist.
 Her older brother was John Mycroft Boucher, a tennis player and businessman.

 Boucher married Francis John Hannam at Long Ashton in 1909, as a captain in the Gloucestershire Regiment he was killed in action in France on 5 July 1916.

 Tennis career

-In 1909, at the Tri-State Championships, Hannam won the singles and mixed doubles titles and was a doubles finalist.
+In 1909 at the Cincinnati Open, Hannam won the singles and mixed doubles titles and was a doubles finalist.
 She beat Martha Kinsey in the final for the singles title, paired with Julius Frieberg to reach the doubles final, and teamed with Paul Lincoln Mitchell to win the mixed doubles title.

 At the 1912 Olympics, Hannam won the gold medal in both the Woman's Singles indoor tournament, beating Danish player Sofie Castenschiold in straight sets, and in the Mixed Doubles indoor tournament with partner Charles Dixon.
 In 1914, she reached the Woman's Doubles finals at Wimbledon with partner Ethel Thomson Larcombe but lost in straight sets to Elizabeth Ryan and Agnes Morton.